pnut2357/ds-algo/templates/Pattern-in-a-deep-dive.md

 #### 2.2.3 Nuances in Optimization: Minimums vs. Maximums
 A subtle but powerful detail in applying the dynamic window template is the placement of the result update logic.
 This placement depends on whether the problem seeks a minimum-length or maximum-length window.
 - Finding a Minimum-Length Window: For problems like "Minimum Window Substring", the goal is to find the smallest possible window that is valid.
 In this case, the inner loop's condition is typically `while window_is_valid`.
 The logic proceeds as follows: expand the window until it becomes valid.
 As soon as it is valid, it is a candidate for the minimum, so we update the result immediately.
-Then, we enter the `while` loop and begine shrinking the window from the left, checking at each step if it remains valid and potentially finding an even smaller valid window.
+Then, we enter the `while` loop and begin shrinking the window from the left, checking at each step if it remains valid and potentially finding an even smaller valid window.
 The result must be updated inside this `while` loop, before any shrinking step that might invalidate the window.
 - Finding a Maximum-Length Window: For problem like "Longest Substring with K Distinct Characters", the goal is to find the largest possible window that is valid.
 Here, the inner loop's condition is typically `while window_is_invalid`.
 The logic is: expand the window with the `right` pointer.
 If this expansion makes the window invalid, the `while` loop is triggered to shrink the window from the `left` until it becomes valid again.
 A valid window, which is a candidate for the maximum length, is only guaranteed after the inner shrinking loop has completed (or if it was never entered).
 Therefore, the result should be updated outside and after the inner `while` loop, at the end of the main `for` loop's iteration.

 This distinction in where the result is updated is not arbitrary; it is a direct consequence of the problem's objective (min vs. max) and the corresponding logic for when a window is considered a viable candidate for the answer.